Rebecca Heineman: Board service

-Heineman has been part of the advisory board of the Video Game History Museum since 2011, and is part of the board of directors of LGBTQ+ organization GLAAD.
+Heineman was part of the advisory board of the Videogame History Museum from 2011, and was part of the board of directors of LGBTQ+ organization GLAAD.

 Accolades

-Heineman is recognized as the first national video game tournament champion for winning the 1980 National Space Invaders Championship.
-Sailor Ranko, a Sailor Moon-based fanfiction comic by Heineman based on an earlier work written by Duncan Zillman, has won multiple awards.
-She also tried to qualify for the Fortnite World Cup.
-In 2017, she became an inductee for the International Video Game Hall of Fame.
+Sailor Ranko, a Sailor Moon and Ranma ½–based fanfiction comic by Heineman based on an earlier work written by Duncan Zillman, has won multiple awards.
+In 2017, she was inducted into the International Video Game Hall of Fame.
+Heineman won the Gayming Icon Award at the 2025 Gayming Awards.